-Some teach that believers in the NT don’t need to keep the letter of the law but only the spirit which is love.
+Some teach that believers in the New Testament don’t need to keep the letter of the law but only the spirit of it, which is love.
 Those quote Paul in 2 Corinthians 3:6 as a basis for their teaching when he said, “who also made us sufficient as ministers of the new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.”

 Logically, a person can’t keep the spirit of the commandment thou shalt not kill (hate without reason), yet be free from the letter of this commandment and commits murder.
 And one can’t keep the spirit for the commandment thou shalt not commit adultery (lust) and yet be free from the letter of this commandment and commits adultery.
 Keeping the letter first is as essential as keeping the spirit of the law.

-Jesus came to this earth to magnify the law (Isaiah 42:21) and to reveal by His life of perfect obedience that Christians can, through the empowering grace of God, give obedience to His law “Do not think that I came to destroy the Law or the Prophets.
+Jesus came to this earth to magnify the law (Isaiah 42:21) and to reveal by His life of perfect obedience that Christians can, through the empowering grace of God, give obedience to His law.
+He declared, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill” (Matthew 5:17).

 In His service,